-I am married to an amazing woman: Jenn (Gunderson) and have four incredible children: Bryce (and his wife Michelle), Abbigail, Cambria, and Zoë.
+I am married to an amazing woman: Jenn (Gunderson) and have four incredible children: Bryce (and his wife, Michelle), Abbigail (and her husband, Alek), Cambria, and Zoë.

-I am a pastor at heart (having full-time pastored for 14 years in rural ND and MN).
+I am a pastor at heart (having full-time pastored for 22 years in rural ND and MN).
 I hold a M.Div.
 Honours (specializing in Old Testament and Theology) Providence University College and Theological Seminary in Otterburne, MB, where I served as a Sessional Instructor in Old Testament.
-I am an Adjunct Professor of Biblical and Theological Studies at SUM Bible College & Theological Seminary, Horizon College & Seminary, and a lecturer in Old Testament at Asia Pacific Theological Seminary.
+I have been Adjunct Professor of Biblical and Theological Studies at SUM Bible College & Theological Seminary, Horizon College & Seminary, North Central University, and a lecturer in Old Testament at Asia Pacific Theological Seminary.
 I completed my Ph.D.
 (Bangor University, Wales) writing in Pentecostal and Biblical Studies (“A Theology of the Spirit in the Former Prophets: A Pentecostal Perspective”).
 I am currently Associate Professor of Old Testament and Assistant Director of the Accelerated Master’s Program at Assemblies of God Theological Seminary.

-I love reading theology and biblical studies: particularly the works of Karl Barth, Dietrich Bonhoeffer, T. F. Torrance, Brevard Childs, Walter Brueggemann, Terence Fretheim, N. T. Wright, and Amos Yong and (a favorite Church Father) Tertullian, though I’ve also found myself enjoying (even when disagreeing with and writing about) N. T. Wright and John Walton.
+I love reading theology and biblical studies: particularly the works of Karl Barth, Dietrich Bonhoeffer, T. F. Torrance, Brevard Childs, Walter Brueggemann, Terence Fretheim, N. T. Wright, and Amos Yong and (a favorite Church Father) Tertullian.
 I consider myself to be theologically Reformed and Pentecostal.

-I serve as the Executive Editor of “The Pentecostal Educator” (an e-journal of the World Alliance for Pentecostal Theological Education), and on the Library and Research Committee of the Society for Pentecostal Studies, along with being a founding member of the Society for Pentecostal Studies Student Caucus.
+I served for five years as the Executive Editor of “The Pentecostal Educator” (an e-journal of the World Alliance for Pentecostal Theological Education), and on the Library and Research Committee of the Society for Pentecostal Studies, along with being a founding member of the Society for Pentecostal Studies Student Caucus.
 I have written and edited several dozen articles, chapters, and books related to Pentecostal preaching, higher education, theology, pastoral ministry, hermeneutics, and Old Testament.